MaureenMao/100-days-of-code/r1-log.md

 # Log of Round 1 of #100DaysOfCode - Cody Chen

 The log of my #100DaysOfCode challenge.
-Started on [June 12, Wednesday, 2019].
+Started on June 12, Wednesday, 2019.

 ## Log